xiaojie-zhou/a3-spotify-browser/readme.txt

 5. Did you add a bonus feature to your submission?
 If so, what is it and how should we see it?
-A logout feature on the home page
+A logout feature on the home page (This is so lame.
+Just ignore this.)

 6. Is there anything special we need to know in order to run your code?
+None